Lizard (album)

-Lizard is the third studio album by British progressive rock band King Crimson, released on 11 December 1970 by Island Records in the UK, and in January 1971 by Atlantic Records in the United States and Canada.
-It was the second consecutive King Crimson album recorded by transitional line-ups of the group that did not perform live, following In the Wake of Poseidon.
-This is the last of two albums by the band to feature Gordon Haskell (and the only one where he was both the lead singer and the bass guitarist as he only sang one song on the previous album) and the band's only album to feature drummer Andy McCulloch.
+Lizard is the third studio album by English progressive rock band King Crimson, released on 11 December 1970 by Island Records in the United Kingdom, and in January 1971 by Atlantic Records in the United States and Canada.
+It was the second consecutive King Crimson album recorded by a line-up of the group that ultimately never played any live shows, following In the Wake of Poseidon.
+It was the band's second album with saxophonist/flautist Mel Collins, their second and last album with vocalist/bass guitarist Gordon Haskell (and the only one where he was both the main vocalist and the bass guitarist, as he only sang one song and played no instruments on the previous album), and their only album with drummer Andy McCulloch.
+Guitarist Robert Fripp and lyricist Peter Sinfield, at this point the band's two remaining original members, completed the core Lizard line-up.

 Background and production

-Haskell was previously a classmate of Robert Fripp at Queen Elizabeth's grammar school in Wimborne near Bournemouth, the pair having subsequently played together in the local band The League of Gentlemen.
-Haskell later contributed vocals to the King Crimson track "Cadence and Cascade" on In the Wake of Poseidon, after Greg Lake left the band to join Emerson, Lake & Palmer.
-Fripp asked Haskell to become an official member of King Crimson for the recording of Lizard.
-Another In the Wake of Poseidon musician, saxophonist/flautist Mel Collins, was also asked to continue with the band.
-New member Andy McCulloch replaced Michael Giles on drums.
-The group was then augmented with session musicians, including another In the Wake of Poseidon alumnus, the noted jazz pianist Keith Tippett, together with Yes vocalist Jon Anderson, and brass/woodwind players Robin Miller, Mark Charig, and Nick Evans.
+King Crimson's previous album, In the Wake of Poseidon, had been recorded by a fluctuating line-up.
+Gordon Haskell was previously a classmate of guitarist Robert Fripp at Queen Elizabeth's grammar school in Wimborne near Bournemouth, the pair having subsequently played together in the local band The League of Gentlemen.
+Haskell provided the lead vocal on the track "Cadence and Cascade" on In the Wake of Poseidon, after Greg Lake left the band during the sessions to join Emerson, Lake & Palmer.
+Fripp asked Haskell to become King Crimson's full-time vocalist and bass guitarist shortly after the album was released.
+Another In the Wake of Poseidon musician, saxophonist/flautist Mel Collins, was also asked to continue with the band full-time, while new member Andy McCulloch replaced Michael Giles on drums.
+The group was augmented with session musicians for the recording of Lizard, including another In the Wake of Poseidon alumnus, the noted jazz pianist Keith Tippett, together with Yes vocalist Jon Anderson, and brass/woodwind players Robin Miller, Mark Charig, and Nick Evans.

 "At the end of one song, 'Indoor Games', I just burst out laughing.
 You can hear it on the album.
 They thought it was really freaky, that I'd understood the lyrics and my part - but the truth of the matter is, it was a lousy song, the lyrics were ludicrous and my singing was atrocious so I just burst out laughing.
 And they thought it was wonderful!"